 And from deep, deep in my gut, the sense of loss became manifest and puked out.

-In Closing on Hawthorn – Healing the Deepest Wounds
+In Closing on Hawthorn – Energetic and Spiritual Medicine of Hawthorn in Healing the Deepest Wounds

-One night I asked Hawthorn what I should really say about it.
+One night I asked Hawthorn what I should really say about them.

 What would be most helpful to be shared?